entangledloops/SlidingTilePuzzle/README.md

 	random: 294180
 ```

-The java source implements a simple greedy best-first search that never backs up.
-It favors new moves over previously tried moves, and when there are no new moves left from a position, it chooses randomly.

 For comparison, the Kotlin source implements A* to find optimal solutions.
+You can tweak the weight parameter in the source
+to find bounded solutions to larger problems.

 ```
 [3, 4, 8]